 Recognizes students who have completed six (6) or more credits coursework in a semester with a 3.50-3.79 grade point average.

-A student who maintains a 3.50, 3.65 and 3.8 or better at degree completion will graduate with honors cum laude (honors), magna cum laude (high honors), or summa cum laude (highest honors) respectively.
+A student who maintains a 3.50, 3.8 and 4.0 at degree completion will graduate with honors cum laude (honors), magna cum laude (high honors), or summa cum laude (highest honors) respectively.

 It is the responsibility of students to:

 Cogswell College expects high standards of honesty and integrity from all members of the community.
 The College is committed to creating an environment that facilitates the academic and personal growth of its members.
 The College, therefore, has a duty to protect its educational purpose through the setting of standards of scholarship and conduct.
 To this end, it is each student's responsibility to read and comply with the Code of Student Conduct.
 The latter can be found in the Student Handbook which is available through the Admissions Office and the Office of Student Life.

 Academic honesty is a fundamental principle of the educational process.
 It is essential to maintaining the value of the academic degree students receive and the credibility of the institution.

 Academic honesty is vital to the proper evaluation of the level of knowledge and understanding a student acquires in a course.
 This evaluation may be based on quizzes, exams, reports, homework, projects, discussions and any other assignments used by the faculty to ascertain the student’s command of the course material.
 Any act that invalidates the process of evaluation is an act of academic dishonesty.

 Cogswell forbids all forms of academic dishonesty including cheating and plagiarism.
 Examples of academic honesty include but are not limited to:

 Students caught engaging in academic dishonesty may be subject to failure for the assignment, failure for the class, and/or additional disciplinary procedures as laid out in the Student Handbook.